Amirjab21/eye-tracker-for-PD/Readme.md

 ---

 ## Environment Variables
+- For local development, dont worry about it, you dont need to do anything.
 - The frontend uses `VITE_BACKEND_URL` to know where to send API requests.
 This is set in `docker-compose.yml` for Docker, or in `.env` for local dev.
 - The backend services use environment variables for database and Kafka connection details (see `docker-compose.yml`).